jdedinata/jdedinata.github.io/index.md

 • Used Manhattan Distance formula as a basis for the rewarding system of the program.

+### Noise Cancellation Program

+_Embedded Programming Team Project_

+• Designed a noise cancelling program using C on a microcontroller.

+• Implemented an adaptive noise equalizer that can filter a wide range of white-noise.

+• Integrated the adaptive noise equalizer to filter only white-noise and produce clear sound for a song.

+### Mega Sudoku Board Solver

+_AI Team Project_

+• Developed an artificial intelligence program that can solve a 25 by 25 Sudoku board using C++.

+• Programmed as a top-down A.I. program that narrows down solutions for the board.

+• Implemented using present A.I. techniques such as forward checking and minimum remaining values.

+### Rain Predictor Program

+_Machine Learning Project_

+• Developed a machine-learning program using Python and Scikit-learn.

+• Used big data inputs provided by the UCI resources for rain data values.

+• Trained the program using an ensemble of algorithms such as Decision Trees and Gradient Boosting algorithms.

+### Safe-Market Web Application

+_Capital One DevExchange Hackathon_

+• Leveraged the Capital One SignUp API to provide a safer online shopping marketplace.

+• Developed backend of web application using Node.js, Express.js, Heroku and PostgreSQL.

+• Integrated the API and parsed the information retrieved to speed up registration time.

 ## Certifications

 ### Microsoft Certifications